 - burning pain when you pass urine

-Thrush is a common yeast infection that can affect the mouth and skin in different parts of the body.
-The symptoms of vaginal thrush can be similar to vulval cancer and include:
+Thrush is a common yeast infection that can affect different parts of the body including the vagina.
+Symptoms of vaginal thrush can be similar to symptoms of vulval cancer.
+These include:

 - itching and soreness